AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-43/acsd-55305-freeze-issue-in-company-user-edit-popup.md

 ## Issue

-An error occurs when attempting to use the *[!UICONTROL Edit Company User]* popup on the [!UICONTROL My Account] > company structure page, as it freezes with a loader displayed on the screen.
+An error occurs when attempting to use the *[!UICONTROL Edit Company User]* popup on the *[!UICONTROL My Account]* > *[!UICONTROL Company Structure]* page, as it freezes with a loader displayed on the screen.

 <u>Steps to reproduce</u>:

 1. Create a B2B company.
 1. Create a multi-select attribute for customers.
 1. Assign a value to the newly created attribute for the company admin.
-1. Log in as **[!UICONTROL Company Admin]**.
+1. Log in as Company Admin.
-1. Go to the [!UICONTROL account dashboard] and navigate to the company structure.
+1. Go to the [!UICONTROL account dashboard] and navigate to the **[!UICONTROL Company Structure]**.
 1. Select the user.
 1. Click on **[!UICONTROL Edit Selected]**.

 <u>Expected results</u>:

-The form popup is expected to appear accurately, providing the option to edit company information.
+The form popup appears accurately, providing the option to edit company information.

 <u>Actual results</u>: